 The Willamette Writers Coast Chapter meets in Newport and serves writers all along the coast.
 We welcome members from other chapters and all writers aged 18 and older (unless otherwise stated).

 Read on to learn about our chapter, and join our mailing list to keep in touch.

-Become a Willamette Writers Member today to enjoy membership benefits (like free meetings) and to support our community of writers.
+Become a Willamette Writers Member today to enjoy membership benefits such as free meetings for all WW chapters and reduced conference registration fees.

 About the Meetings

 The Coast Chapter holds monthly meetings for writers near Newport.
 We always look forward to meeting and seeing members from other chapters.

 The Coast Chapter meets on the third Saturday of each month from September through June, with no meetings in July, August and December.